Alice Marval: Life

-Marval from London qualified "rather late in life" as a doctor when she was only 36.
-After volunteering for missionary work, she was sent from England in 1899 under the SPG Mission (now United Society) to build a new hospital and dispensary.
-St. Catherine's Hospital was established to provide free services and was staffed entirely by women with the goal of serving the needs of local women and children who were being "shut out by custom from normal medical attendance."
+Marval from London qualified "rather late in life" as a doctor when she was 36.
+After volunteering for missionary work, she was sent from England in 1899 under the Society for the Propagation of the Gospel in Foreign Parts (now United Society) to build a hospital and dispensary.
+St Catherine's Hospital was established to provide free services and was staffed entirely by women with the goal of serving the needs of local women and children who were being "shut out by custom from normal medical attendance."

 When the Plague descended on Cawnpore, Marval tended to her patients vigilantly and in the last month of her life, she visited 246 patients.
 She died in 1904 after contracting the disease and was buried at Subedar Ka Talao Cemetery (now Christians Graveyard) in Cawnpore.

 At St Catherine's Hospital, Marval was the second (after Edith Mary Brown) to found a nursing school for women in India.
 It still serves the poor and weaker sections of society in Kanpur.